KrzysztofPrzygoda/docs/linux/ssl/ssl-guide.md

     -subj "/C=US/ST=My CA State/L=My CA City/O=My CA Organization, Inc./OU=My CA Organization Unit/CN=myca.com"
 # [Optional] Generate self-signed CA certificate one-liner with subject.
 ```
+OpenSSL uses the information you specify to compile a X.509 certificate using the information prompted to the user, the public key that is extracted from the specified private key which is also used to generate the signature.

 Example of **Distinguished Names** (DN), defined in [RFC1779](https://tools.ietf.org/html/rfc1779):
 ```bash
 C = US